 The Chicago Style consists of two different systems:

-- the first one, for humanities, is often used in history.
-Bibliographic citations are provided in notes (footnotes or endnotes), with or without a full bibliography at the end of the text.
+- the first, for the humanities, is often used in history.
+Bibliographic references are given in notes (footnotes or endnotes), with or without a full bibliography at the end of the text.